projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 #.
 Make sure the networking bridge ``acrn-br0`` is created.
 If not,
    create it using the instructions in XXX.

-   .. important:: need instructions from deleted document (using ubuntu
+   .. important:: need instructions from deleted document (using Ubuntu
       as SOS)

 Set up and launch LXC/LXD